StephenDodd1/laissez-fit--server/README.md

 # URL Params

-Articles GET for a specific article will include an article_id param
+Articles GET for a specific article must include an article_id param which is an integer

-Comments DELETE endpoint will include the comment_id as a param.
+Comments DELETE endpoint must include the comment_id as a param and is an integer.

-Comments GET and POST will include an article_id param.
+Comments GET and POST must include an article_id param, which is an integer.

-Tracking endpoints will all include an user_id and tracking_date param.
+Tracking endpoints must all include an user_id as an integer followed by tracking_date as a date formatted as YYYY-MM-D.

-The DELETE method on the users endpoint includes a user_id param.
+The DELETE method on the users endpoint must include a user_id param as an integer.

+# Data Params

+The Tracking endpoint includes the following optional body params:<br />

+      rhr - resting heart rate
+      mhr - max heart rate
+      bps - systolic blood pressure
+      bpd - diastolic blood pressure
+      bls - blood sugar
+      ins - height in inches
+      lbs - weight in pounds
+      cal - calories consumed
+      fat - fat consumed
+      car - carbohydrates consumed
+      fib - fiber consumed
+      pro - protein consumed
+      stp - steps for the day
+      slp - sleep in minutes
+      act - activities
+      men - mental/emotional/physical state
+      dia - diary of day

 # Usage